-The Alarm Log allows the operator to view the analyzer's last 40 alarms and their current
+The Alarm Log allows the operator to view the analyzer's last 40 alarms and their current statuses.
+Press F2 to access the Alarm Log screen from the Alarms menu.

-Press [f] to view the next page.
+Press [f1] to view the next page.

 Press F2 to return to the previous screen.